ramirorichmand/RR12_StrollAndGroove/README.md

 ## Acknowledgements

-The Stroll & Groove project was inspired by the desire to explore new places during lockdown and the need for a virtual travel experience.
+Stroll & Groove was inspired by the popular 'Drive & Listen' project, which allowed users to explore the world from the comfort of their homes. 🚶🎶

 ---